I'm Not Dead: Commercial performance

 The album sold 126,000 copies in its first week in the U.S. and debuted at number six, a higher debut position than those of Pink's last two albums, Missundaztood (2001) and Try This (2003); however, first-week sales for I'm Not Dead were lower.
 I'm Not Dead spent a total of 88 non-consecutive weeks on the chart, its last being in December 2009.
 I'm Not Dead debuted at number three in the United Kingdom selling 39,892 copies and was the ninth best-selling album of 2006 in the UK, with over 848,000 copies sold in the year.
 In October 2007, it re-entered the UK top 100 album chart at 99.

 In Australia, after 26 weeks of release, I'm Not Dead ascended to number one to become Pink's first number-one album; it returned to number one in its 61st week on the Australian ARIA chart.
 The album spent a record 62 consecutive weeks in the top ten.
 It was the second best selling album of both 2006 and 2007, and the number-one selling album by an American or a female artist in each year.
 It also became one of two Pink albums on the ARIA Chart's top 100 selling albums of the 2000 to 2009 decade, positioned at number 3 behind her 11× Platinum album Funhouse.
 In Canada, the album debuted at number two with 13,000 copies sold in its first week, and the CRIA certified it platinum for shipments of more than 100,000 copies.
 In Germany, it became Pink's first number-one album.

+"I'm Not Dead" debuted at the summit as well as in Switzerland, in Austria and in Greece, debuted in the top five in Norway and Finland then earned a top ten in France, Belgium and Sweden, the album being certified Platinum in both of the former countries.